QuyenHuynh/Customer-Feedback-System/README.md

 Admins have the ability to search for employees and view all employee ratings.

 I have not yet created:
-* Survey sent confirmation
+* Survey sent confirmation alert
-* Account creation confirmation
+* Account creation confirmation alert
-* Password recovery link sent
+* Password recovery link sent alert

-* Employee UI
-* Admin UI
+JavaScript will later be added and the project will be connected to a database.